What do nannies expect to get paid?

 What are my legal responsibilities?

 When you employ a Nanny you will become their employer.
 You will need to provide an agreement to be signed by you and your nanny which helps protect both parties should a dispute arise.
 At The Nanny Company we provide contracts and job descriptions for you to use.
 As the employer you also need to make allowances for Holiday Pay, ACC, Kiwisaver and Tax.
-The Nanny Company offers a payroll system to take care of this for you.
+The Nanny Company offers a payroll service to take care of this for you.

 Once you offer a nanny the role of caring for your children, a verbal agreement has been formed even though nothing may have been signed.
 Please be aware that if you then change your mind, you may be still responsible for paying out the two weeks notice period.